-If you are pregnant or think you may be, tell your doctor.
+If you are pregnant or think you may be, tell your health care provider.
 Radiation exposure to the fetus may cause birth defects.

-Because a contrast dye is used during the procedure, there is risk of allergic reaction to the substance.
-You will need to let your doctor know if you have ever had a reaction to any contrast dye, or have any kidney problems.
+There is a risk of an allergic reaction to the contrast dye.
+Be sure to let your doctor know if you have ever had a reaction to any contrast dye, or have any kidney problems.

-Because the contrast is injected into the cerebrospinal fluid which also surrounds the brain, there is a small risk of seizure after the injection.
-Some medications may place you at greater risk for seizure and you may be asked to stop taking a medication for 48 hours before and after the study.
+Because the contrast is injected into the cerebrospinal fluid (CSF) which also surrounds the brain, there is a small risk of seizure after the injection.
+Some medications may place you at greater risk for seizure and you may be asked to stop taking these for 48 hours before and after the study.
 Make sure your doctor has a list of all medications (prescribed and over-the-counter) and all herbs, vitamins, and supplements that you are taking.

-Because this procedure involves a lumbar puncture, the following potential complications may occur:
+Because this procedure involves a lumbar puncture, these potential complications may occur: